tom2almighty/hugo-narrow/README.md

 > [!NOTE]
 >
-> You can also add custom configurations in the `~/assets/css/custom.css` file, but you need to install `tailwindcss`, `@tailwindcss/cli`, and `@tailwindcss/typography` locally.Then run `npx tailwindcss -i ./assets/css/main.css -o ./assets/css/compiled.css` to generate the CSS file.
+> You can also add custom configurations in the `~/assets/css/custom.css` file, but you need to install `tailwindcss`, `@tailwindcss/cli`, and `@tailwindcss/typography` locally.
+Then run `npx tailwindcss -i ./assets/css/main.css -o ./assets/css/compiled.css` to generate the CSS file.

 ```css
 [data-theme="dracula"] {